celery/celery/docs/userguide/canvas.rst

      (<AsyncResult: 8c350acf-519d-4553-8a53-4ad3a5c5aeb4>, 64)]

-By default :meth:`~@AsyncResult.collect` will raise an :exc:`~@IncompleteStream` exception if the graph is not fully formed (one of the tasks has not completed yet), but you can get an intermediate representation of the graph
+By default :meth:`~@AsyncResult.collect` will raise an :exc:`~@IncompleteStream` exception if the graph isn't fully formed (one of the tasks hasn't completed yet), but you can get an intermediate representation of the graph
 too: